couchbaselabs/liteserv-java/README.md

 1. `cd liteserv-java`
 2. `./gradlew build`

+Notes
-Note: all output goes to build directory
+- all output goes to build directory

 ###Create zip file
 1. `./gradlew zip`

+Notes:
-Note: all output goes to build directory
+- all output goes to build directory
-Note: script file (run.sh) in zip file, you can customize it to set different parameters.
+- script file (run.sh) in zip file, you can customize it to set different parameters.

 ###Run with gradle
 1. `./gradlew runApp`